-A Decision, Judgment or Opinion of the Constitutional Court Panel may be rendered unanimously or by majority.
-Any Judge of the Panel may append a separate or dissenting opinion to a Decision, Judgment or Opinion of the Panel.
+- (1) A decision, judgment or opinion of the Constitutional Court Panel may be rendered unanimously or by majority.
+Any Judge of the Panel may append a separate or dissenting opinion to a decision, judgment or opinion of the Panel. - (2) All decisions, judgments and opinions of the Specialist Chamber of the Constitutional Court shall be rendered in writing, unless decided otherwise by the Panel.